 Journalism in decline?

-The decline of journalism is the theme in two very different articles this week in the church press.
-The Church of England Newspaper carries a piece by Andrew Carey on the discovery that there are more people working in PR than there are journalists.
-The other, by Andrew Brown in the Church Times, highlights one specific and highly lamentable example of this – the sacking of Jonathan Petre as religious affairs correspondent on the Daily Telegraph.
+Church of England Newspaper carries a piece by Andrew Carey on the discovery that there are more people working in PR than there are journalists.
+The other, by Andrew Brown in

 Andrew Brown, speaks passionately about the main reason for the sacking - the Telegraphs moves to a more ‘tabloid’ approach to newsgathering.
 The editors will decide on what the stories are and the journalists will provide the words to go with them.
 It saves money but the casualty – apart from gainful employment for some very good journalists – is truth.
 It’s sadly ironic that we were given an insight into this change in approach when diocesan communicators visited the swanky new Telegraph offices at Victoria last November.
 Jonathan was there, giving up his time to get to know us and to explain about his work, little knowing what was to befall him.